tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - On-Demand: EC2 on-demand instances are used for dev/test, are short-term, or have unpredicatable workloads.
 They are charged the standard rate and have no discount.
 If there are any questions on the exam about needing short-term or unpredictable workloads, choose "on-demand".

 - Reserved: By reserving intances for 1 or 3 years, you get up to a 75% discount.
 This is a good choice for steady-state, predicatable workloads.
+On the exam, think of "reserved" as not so much who has access to the instance but time reservation.
+"I have a reserved intance for a term of 1 year".

 - Spot instances: You get a discount of up to 90% for unused capacity; however, they can be terminated at any time.